mimecine/ar-new/src/content/artists/louise-bourgeois.md

     info: Ink on paper, 25.4 x 25.4 cm
     year: "2002"
     credit: |+
-      © The Easton Foundation/Licensed by DACS
+      © The Easton Foundation/VAGA at ARS, NY and DACS, London 2025

     src: ../../media/louise-bourgeois-a039020-the-five-magic-words-2002.webp
   - inventorynumber: A039021